The small Middle East

 border towns sparking a war between Israel

 and Lebanon.
-Although the war lasted only a few months, the conflict was brutal and bloody leaving over 1,200 citizens dead.
+Although the war lasted only a few months, the conflict was brutal and bloody resulting in the deaths of over 1,200 citizens.

 Conflict with Lebanon continued in 2007 as fighting broke out in Nahr al-Bared, a Palestinian refugee camp, against Lebanese Armed Forces and an Islamist militant organization causing the 40,000 residents of the camp to flee the area.

-More recently, the national unity government collapsed, pushing Lebanon into a major political crisis.
-Najib Mikati was elected Prime Minister in March of 2011, and the country is moving forward in forming a new government.
+In 2011, the national unity government collapsed, pushing Lebanon into a major political crisis.
+Parliament elected Najib Mikati as Prime Minister making him responsible for the forming of a new government.

-Department of State and other world governments strongly warn citizens against travel to Lebanon at this moment in time, as the country struggles to regain its footing.
+Department of State and other world governments strongly warn citizens against travel to Lebanon during this time, as the country struggles to regain its footing.